1. Timelines

 Fate of the Future

-As Osira and Tolria rebuild, new trade routes and discoveries reshape civilization.
+As Osira and Tolria rebuild, forgotten history is continually unearthed, and arcane innovation reshapes civilization.
 Yet, even as nations prosper, the scars of past ages remain.

 Among them: